The universal von Neumann algebra of smooth four-manifolds revisited: Physical interpretation

-and the answer is obtained through a {\it measurement}.
-Let us make a short digression concerning the measurement.
-Should we assume that, after performing the physical experiment designed to answer the question above, the state $B\in\fr$ will necessarily ``collapse'' to an eigenstate $B_\lambda\in\fr$ of $A$?
+and the answer (as defined before) to this question is obtained through a {\it measurement}.
+Thus let us make a short interlude concerning the measurement.
+After performing the physical experiment designed to answer the question above should we expect that the state $B\in\fr$ will necessarily ``collapse'' to an eigenstate $B_\lambda\in\fr$ of $A$?
 In our opinion {\it no} and this is an essential difference between gravity and quantum mechanics.
-Namely, in quantum mechanics an ideal observer compared to the physical object to be observed is {\it infinitely large} hence the immense physical interaction accompanying the measurement drastically disturbs the entity leading to the collapse of its state.
+Namely, in quantum mechanics an ideal observer compared to the physical object to be observed is {\it infinitely large} hence the immense physical interaction accompanying the measurement procedure drastically disturbs the entity leading to the collapse of its state.
 However, in sharp contrast to this, in gravity an ideal observer is {\it infinitely small} hence it is reasonable to expect that measurements might {\it not} alter gravitational states.
+This is in accordance with our old experience concerning measurements in astronomy.